 Everything you need to know about COVID-19 testing

-There are two broad categories of COVID-19 tests that currently exist, PCR tests and antibody tests.
+There are three broad categories of COVID-19 tests that currently exist: Lateral Flow tests, PCR tests and antibody tests.

 PCR Testing